UKCloud/openstack-heat-examples/README.md

 ```

 ## Contribution Guidelines
-UKCloud welcomes contribtuions to this repository bot in terms of new
+UKCloud welcomes contribtuions to this repository both in terms of new
-examples and corrections, enhancements to existing ones.
+examples and corrections or enhancements to existing ones.

 If you spot a problem, first please raise an Issue in Github.
 We will
 attempt to fix the issue for you as soon as we are able.